 After returning to Shanghai from the holiday, I was lost and had no idea what to take because the city seemed "boring" and I was afraid of going out alone.
 But after finally forcing myself to commit, I walked around and revisited familiar places of the city and discovered so many things I've never noticed before.

-After I convinced my mom that this was a passion to me and wanted to continue, she bought me my first 'beginner' camera, a Canon EOS 750D - I still use it till this day.
+After I convinced my mom that this was a passion to me and wanted to continue, she bought me my first 'beginner' camera, a Canon EOS 750D - which I still use till this day.
 I still had those nature vibes from Germany, so I continued to take pictures of plants, trees, flowers etc. at a park nearby home, but I had the urge to try something new.
 So I went on Instagram, and stumbled across someone who is still a great friend of mine till this day.
-He opened my eyes and brought me to my first rooftop near 'xintiandi' which is a very well-known office building.
+He opened my eyes and brought me to my first rooftop near xintiandi, known as K11.
 Ever since that day, I've learned that there's always a way, and anything is possible if you commit to it.

 That brings me to today, where I've met many great friends through social media and met up with them to shoot together - It inspired me in a way to share my own view of the city.
-So I decided to commit even more and try new things, and started to get into 'rooftopping' and urban exploration also known as 'urbex'.
-I never labeled myself as a 'photographer' or 'rooftopper', because it limits me.
+So I decided to commit even more and try new things, and started to climb more buildings and explore the urban jungle.
+I never labeled myself as a 'photographer' or 'rooftopper' as some would say, because it's subjective and limiting to my full potential.

-Rooftopping really opened my eyes and made me live in the moment, but when I'm up there, I still can’t believe I’m there at that specific time.
+Climbing the skyscrapers of Shanghai really opened my eyes and made me live in the moment, and when I'm up there, I can’t believe I’m there in that moment.
 Many people remind me to be careful and ask me how I'm not afraid.
 I don’t think I was ever afraid of heights; it’s just the fear of falling.
 I started to enjoy going out by myself and sometimes with other shooters to explore the city.
 Finding a special place and having it all to yourself makes you feel powerful and as if you are in a completely different world.

 As a result, I am recognized for my breathtaking photos that show a never before seen side of Shanghai.
 Instagram is like a fuel to me in a way, but I’m not depending on it.
 No matter what, I'll still go out to explore, because my purpose is to express, not to impress.

-One big advice for anybody taking photos, is to commit and be unique.
+One big advice for anybody taking photos, making art, or fulfilling your passion, is to commit and be unique.
 Do what you love, don’t think about what you don’t have, and don’t let anything or anybody limit you.
 The world is yours, so what are you waiting for?